-- To open individual contigs in SeqMan Pro for visualization and editing, double-click on a row of interest to navigate to the corresponding contig assembly.
+• To open an individual contig in SeqMan Ultra for visualization and editing, double-click on a row of interest to navigate to the corresponding contig assembly.
 The appropriate .sqd file is loaded with the Alignment view of the selected contig displayed.
-All the usual visualization and editing tools in SeqMan Pro are available. - To set stringency thresholds, return to the Identified Transcripts tab and choose View > Sort.
-Set up the dialog to match the image below.
-To add the second row, click on the plus sign in the original row.
-Press Sort Now.
+All the usual visualization and editing tools in SeqMan Ultra are available.